EvilBit-Labs/OPNsense-config-faker/TESTING.md

 just coverage-report
 ```

-The project enforces a **90% coverage threshold**.
+The project enforces an **80% coverage threshold**.
 Coverage reports are generated using `cargo-llvm-cov`.

 ### Linting and Formatting